Armenia–European Union relations: History of relations

+Background

+Armenia and the European Union have developed relations since the former achieved its independence in 1991 after the dissolution of the Soviet Union.

-The Partnership and Cooperation Agreement (PCA) (signed in 1996 and in force until February 2021) served as the legal framework for EU-Armenia bilateral relations.
+The Partnership and Cooperation Agreement (PCA), which was signed in 1996 and was in force until February 2021, served as the legal framework for EU-Armenia bilateral relations.
 Since 2004, Armenia and the other South Caucasus states have been part of the EU's European Neighbourhood Policy (ENP).
 An ENP Action Plan for Armenia was published on 2 March 2005, "highlighting areas in which bilateral cooperation could feasibly and valuably be strengthened."
 The plan sets "jointly defined priorities in selected areas for the next five years."
-In November 2005, formal consultations on the Action Plan was opened in Yerevan.
+In November 2005, formal consultations on the Action Plan were opened in Yerevan.
 However, most scholars and commentators have criticized the effectiveness of the ENP in facilitating reform objectives outlined in the Action Plan, especially in relation to democracy, corruption and civil society engagement.
-Regardless, on 12 January 2002, the European Parliament noted that Armenia and Georgia may enter the EU in the future, as both countries are considered European.

 Armenia entered the EU's Eastern Partnership in 2009.
 Armenia is additionally a member state of the Euronest Parliamentary Assembly, Council of Europe, European Political Community, Assembly of European Regions, Organization for Security and Co-operation in Europe, and takes part in various other European programs and treaties such as the European Cultural Convention, European Higher Education Area and the European Court of Human Rights, among others.
 Armenia also maintains working arrangements with CEPOL, Europol, and Frontex.